amirsanni/Paystack-Lib/README.md

-# Paystack PHP Library for CodeIgniter
+# Paystack Library
-PHP implementation of some of the features of Paystack's API targeted at CodeIgniter users but can be used by any PHP developer.
+ A PHP library for communicating with Paystack API

 # Requirements
 - PHP >= 5.4
-- CodeIgniter 3.\*.\*

 # Getting Started